-The Brantford Expositor reported on January 21, 2014 (click here) that officials of BGH are investigating the possibility that the “needle used to inject sedative medications on a patient previously infected with hepatitis C was then used on the next patient causing transmission of the virus.”
+According to the Brantford Expositor (January 21, 2014; click here), officials of BGH are investigating the possibility that the “needle used to inject sedative medications on a patient previously infected with hepatitis C was then used on the next patient causing transmission of the virus.”

 As reported on February 21, 2013, this testing confirmed transmission.

 Only a few cases of patient-to-patient transmission of the hepatitis C virus during GI endoscopy have been previously reported.
 Some of these reports include, in addition to several outbreaks in Canada not previously disclosed until 2014 (see above):

 - Bronowicki JP, Venard V, Botté C, et al. Patient-to-patient transmission of hepatitis C virus during colonoscopy.
 N Engl J Med 1997 Jul 24;337(4):237-40.